jeroen94704/natellite-server/README.md

     ("+" | "-") CLIENT-ID " " DISPLAY-NAME

 * `http://server/APP-ID/c/CLIENT-ID-A/friends/CLIENT-ID-B`: POSTing to this URL adds client B to the friends list of client A. DELETEing removes the friend from the list.
-(Requires `X-Password`).
+(Requires `Password`).

 * `http://server/APP-ID/c/CLIENT-ID-A/ping` can be used to report liveness (although you should probably never use this because you can just as easily read from the queue).